randsleadershipslack/documents-and-resources/code-of-conduct.md

 ## Administrators

-The administrator(s) of Rands Leadership as of September 25th, 2017:
+The administrator(s) of Rands Leadership as of April 8th, 2019:

 Rands ([Michael Lopp](mailto:feedback@randsinrepose.com))